Fresh Del Monte Produce (FDP)

 11. Balance Sheet Assessment

-12. Key Takeaways from Fresh Del Monte Produce’s Q1 Results
+12. Key Takeaways from Fresh Del Monte Produce’s Q4 Results

 13. Is Now The Time To Buy Fresh Del Monte Produce?

 Fresh Del Monte Produce falls short of our quality standards.
-To kick things off, its revenue has declined over the last three years.
-And while its EPS growth over the last three years has been fantastic, the downside is its gross margins make it more challenging to reach positive operating profits compared to other consumer staples businesses.
+To kick things off, its revenue has declined over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
+While its EPS growth over the last three years has significantly beat its peer group average, the downside is its gross margins make it more challenging to reach positive operating profits compared to other consumer staples businesses.
 On top of that, its projected EPS for the next year is lacking.